Anas-Elhounsri/Crypti-LSTM/README.md

 # Crypti-LSTM
 This is an enhanced version of the [Crypti](https://github.com/1337Farhan/Crypti) project, which now uses a simple artificial neural networks model (Long Short-Term Memory) that takes one input (prices) and 30 outputs (predicted prices) all implemented in an automated cloud architecture (AWS).
 ## 1. Introduction
+This a big project that has the a website and mobile app (This repository only have the LSTM part).
 The development team consists of me, [@1337Farhan](https://github.com/1337Farhan) and [@mosman4](https://github.com/mosman4/), with me responsible of developing the Crypti-LSTM and AWS architecture.
 ## 2. How was the cloud was set up? ☁️
 - AWS CLI
-- An Amazon EventBridge to trigger the necessary services.
+- An Amazon EventBridge to trigger the necessary services (Once a month)
 - Lambda functions:
   - One that uses coinGecko API that's triggered by Amazon EventBridge once a month to collect the necessary historical data, as seen in `GeckoApiTools.py`.
   - One that's triggered by Amazon EventBridge once a month to turn on our EC2 as seen in `ec2_on.py`.